 For clients facing addiction to one or two substances and co-occurring mental health disorders, we create an individualized care plan to facilitate a full recovery.
 If you suffer from anxiety, PTSD, or depression and also have an alcohol use disorder, we treat both these conditions simultaneously.
 Otherwise, you may continue to struggle with mental health issues and become more vulnerable to relapse.

-Childhood Trauma and Mental Health Treatment in Portland
+Childhood Trauma and Mental Health Treatment in Tacoma, WA

 You don’t have to live with addiction, childhood trauma, and mental health problems anymore.
 With our dual diagnosis treatment programs, you can gain the tools you need to recover from all of these conditions successfully.
 Our treatment programs at Bayview Recovery include the following: